-I have two small dogs with my girlfriend.
+My fiancée and I are dog owners.
+We have two small dogs.
 One is a chihuahua-pug mix that is currently 16 weeks old and a little over 5 pounds.
 He’s maybe the cutest and sweetest dog I’ve ever seen.
 He’s also, size-wise, the hawk’s equivalent of a Pizza Hut Big Dinner Box: definitely more food than it needs to pick up, but appetizing and, worst case scenario, an overly filling meal that leaves a whole lot of leftovers.
-I will never let that thing run around a park or ranch off leash.
-It will get whisked away to an unimaginably painful, Jurrasic Park-esque death faster than you can scream, “OH JESUS CHRIST NO!”
+The other dog isn’t much bigger.
+In order to keep my pets safe I will probably never let that them run around a park or ranch off-leash.
+The smaller one especially will get whisked away to an unimaginably painful, Jurrasic Park-esque death faster than I could scream, “OH JESUS CHRIST NO!”

 We live in an apartment right now, but from time to time we visit her dad, who lives outside of Dallas and has a large backyard that bobcats have been spotted in.
-There are almost certainly coyotes ’round those parts as well, along with hawks, foxes, owls, and some mean ass turtles and geese living in the pond nearby.
-Our small dogs — those tiny, sweet, slaps in the face to Darwinism — would have as much chance of surviving coyote attack as I would at living through standing naked in a field next to a tornado that’s ripping apart a farmer’s sickle shed and tossing its contents my way.
-Unless they have protection.
+There are almost certainly some urban coyotes ’round those parts as well, along with other predators and dangerous animals typical in that part of the United States.
+Hawks, foxes, opossums, owls, raccoons, and some mean ass turtles and geese living in the pond nearby are all threats.
+Our small dogs — those tiny, sweet, slaps in the face to Darwinism — would have as much chance of surviving coyote attack as I would at surviving Marine Corps hazing.
+Unless they have some coyote-proof protection.

-As Americans further encroach on the habitats of coyotes, bobcats, foxes, birds of prey, and everything that lives in Florida, our sentient teddy bears are in increasing danger of becoming a meal.
+As Americans’ urban areas further encroach on the habitats of coyotes, bobcats, foxes, birds of prey, and everything that lives in Florida, our sentient teddy bears are in increasing danger of becoming a food source in places like California, where coyotes already roam the hills of L.A. and coyote sightings and coyote problems are a nightly occurrence.
+(Especially during breeding season.)
+They could become pet food, in that they’re pets who will be some wild animal’s food.
 Unlike us, the coyotes aren’t being figurative when they see small dogs and think, “They’re just so cute I could eat them up.”
-They’re quite serious, and tired of scavenging through Hungry Man dinners in divorcee apartment complex dumpsters.
+They’re quite serious, and tired of scavenging through Hungry Man dinners in divorcee apartment complex garbage cans.

 Enter the Coyote Vest.
-I’d never heard of this until today, but apparently, it’s body armor for dogs.
+I’d never heard of this until today, but apparently, it’s body armor to keep your dog safe in areas with coyote activity.
 The Coyote Vest is made from stab-resistant kevlar that can withstand bites from sharp canine teeth — coyotes, foxes, bigger dogs, etc. It will also turn your Corgi into a Mad Max villain.
-The dog vest has a flexible collar that fits around pretty much any little dog’s neck and comes with spikes on the collar to make biting your dog as terrible as biting down on a Dorito that has shifted, unbeknownst to you, to a vertical position inside your mouth.
+The dog vest has a flexible “coyote collar” that fits around pretty much any little dog’s neck and comes with spikes on the collar to make biting your dog as terrible as biting down on a Dorito that has shifted, unbeknownst to you, to a vertical position inside your mouth.

-If the layers of Kevlar aren’t enough, you can add spikes to run along the dog’s back.
+If the layers of Kevlar aren’t enough, pet owners can add spikes to run along the dog’s back.
 Coyote whiskers, which are bright nylon bristles that irritate the attacking animal, can also be added to the Coyote Vest to further make your dog impervious to the totally natural and objectively understandable — but still evil! — urges of wild predators.
-(Go eat a squirrel you monsters.
-You leave D’Artagnan and Mr. Scruffles alone!)
+(Go eat a squirrel, you monsters.
+Leave D’Artagnan and Mr. Scruffles alone!)

 I don’t mean to be alarmist, but given enough time something is going to pop out of a bush, try to rip open your small dog, and eat it alive.
-A Coyote Vest is the best protection against it, and the best way to bring you peace of mind.
+A Coyote Vest is the best protection against it, and the best way to bring you peace of mind about pet safety.